 Escape: Any Air-Purifying, Full-Facepiece Respirator (gas mask) with a chin-style, front- or back-mounted organic vapor canister, or any appropriate escape-type, SCBA.

-EYE PROTECTION: Splash goggles or safety glasses.
-If necessary, refer to U.S. OSHA 29 CFR 1910.133 and the Canadian CSA
+Eye Protection: Splash goggles or safety glasses.
+If necessary, refer to applicable regulations and standards for further information.